HOLIDAY SALE | 30% OFF | FREE SHIPPING Shop Now

 • Fruits and vegetables – All fresh fruits and vegetables are gluten-free.
 This includes produce like apples, oranges, bananas, potatoes, broccoli, tomatoes, carrots, etc.

-• Oils and Vinegars – Olive oil, coconut oil, vegetable oil, balsamic vinegar, apple cider vinegar and distilled vinegars are generally gluten-free.
-Avoid malt vinegar.
+• Oils and Vinegars – Olive oil, coconut oil, vegetable oil, balsamic vinegar, apple cider vinegar, and distilled vinegars are generally gluten-free, though you should avoid malt vinegar.

-Upon receiving a recommendation from a doctor, there are Food Sensitivity Tests by YorkTest that you can take to get to the bottom of your apparent gluten-related condition.
+Upon receiving a recommendation from a doctor, our Food Sensitivity Tests can get to the bottom of your apparent gluten-related condition.
 Rather than risk a self-diagnosis, our tests use lab-developed methods to gauge your IgG reactions to foods and drinks for intolerances and your IgE reactions for allergies.

-They do not test for celiac disease, but the results can help a doctor eliminate the possibility of other conditions during a diagnosis as such.
+Our kits do not test for celiac disease, but the results can help a doctor to eliminate the possibility of other conditions during a diagnosis.
 If you’re worried that you or a loved one might be suffering from a gluten-related condition, a doctor’s advice must be sought out before taking one of our tests.
+We hope that you’ve now garnered a better understanding of how gluten interacts with your body and how some people may have complications with it.
+However, it’s worth noting that gluten can be good for you.
+However, if you have one of the conditions mentioned in this blog, careful monitoring and medical advice is advised.

 Share